 The aim of algebraic complexity is to classify polynomials in terms of how hard it is to compute them, and the most standard model for computing polynomials is that of an algebraic circuit.
-An algebraic circuit is a rooted, directed acyclic graph where the leaves are labelled with variables or field constants and internal nodes are labelled with addition (+) or multiplication $(\times)$ .
+An algebraic circuit is a rooted, directed acyclic graph where the leaves are labelled with variables or field constants and internal nodes are labelled with addition (+) or multiplication (\times) .
 Every node therefore naturally computes a polynomial and the polynomial computed by the root is said to be the polynomial computed by the circuit.
-Definition 2.1 is a formal definition.